ilyasergey/YSC2229/source/week-12-reachability.rst

 of the trees are all collected in the mutable list ``roots``, and the variable ``has_cycles`` determines whether a cycle has been witnessed.

+As the result, the procedure returns the list of roots, the hash-map that stores the tree relation between nodes in the DFS traversal from the roots, the pair of timestamps when a node has been visited and the boolean value indicating whether a graph has cycles.

 **Question:** How would you characterise the period during which a node is painted ``Gray`` during the DFS traversal?

 **Question:** If ``u`` is a parent of ``v`` in a DFS-tree, what is the relation between their timestamps?

 We can render the result of DFS via the following procedure, using the tree to retrieve the edge attributes::